 I asked you to bring them up here because I want you to have them.
 I want you to do with ‘em what I wanted to do and couldn’t” said the old man and he reached out and grasped Bob’s hand with his.

 “That’s very kind of you” replied Bob appreciatively.

 “But, why do you want to give them to me?

 You don’t even know me” he added with sensitive curiosity.

-“Well” said Merle, “I’m going to Restful Pines next week.
+“Well,” said Merle, “I’m going to Restful Pines next week.
 It’s a nursing home.
-They like to tell me that it’s a senior citizens living center, but I know it’s a god damn nursing home.
+They like to tell me that it’s a senior citizen living center, but I know it’s a god damn nursing home.
 I said I’d never go to one, but I can’t make it on my own anymore.
 I lasted as long as I could and maybe a little longer than I really should have, but you know what I mean, it’s over now!”

 “Don’t you have a son you could give them to?” asked Bob sympathetically.

 “Like I told you, my boy never came back from Vietnam” he replied tersely.